-The best efforts basis is the most common form of commitment out of the three listed, which is a marketed deal.
-Although the underwriter commits in good faith to sell as much of the issue at the agreed price, there is no financial or legal responsibility imposed to the underwriter for any unsold shares or deal performance.
+The best efforts basis is the most common form of commitment out of the three listed.
+Although the underwriter commits in good faith to sell as much of the issue at the agreed price as possible, there is no financial or legal responsibility imposed on the underwriter for any unsold shares or deal performance.

 Finally, in an all-or-none commitment, unless the entire issue is sold at the offering price, the deal is voided, and the underwriter will not receive any compensation.